 Planning a vacation to Traverse City in Northern Michigan?
-We have you covered with a list of the best Traverse City restaurants, according to a local!
+We have you covered with a list of the best Traverse City restaurants, according to locals!
 Want to check out the food trucks, grab some ice cream or baked goods?
 In need of some Sunday brunch or a farm to table meal from local farms?
 Looking for some grab and go food or an award winning meal?
 How about some local beer and wine with a view of the West Grand Traverse Bay?
 There is something for everyone, and all of these picks come highly recommended from someone who was born and raised in Traverse City.

 Notice: Please note that this list was written before the COVID-19 pandemic.
 While all restaurants are still operating, you will have to check in with each spot individually to learn more about their hours, delivery vs. dine-in options, and more.

-The Best Traverse City Restaurants for Fast Casual and Grab & Go:
+Fast Casual and Grab & Go:

 Need a quick bite to go, or want to dine in at a no-frills type of establishment with authentic, delicious and reasonably priced eats?
 There's tons of options!

-If you’re looking for authentic Southeast Asian cuisine, you must try Samsara!
+If you're looking for authentic Southeast Asian cuisine, you must try Samsara!
 Samsara is located in Chums Corners, so a little bit outside of downtown and is slightly tucked away, but totally worth the visit.
-Owner Samantha Malasy runs this hidden gem with her fiancé Kevin, and they’re serving 100% authentic dishes from Thailand, Laos, Indonesia, Malaysia and Vietnam.
+Owner Samantha Malasy runs this hidden gem with her fiancé Kevin, and they're serving 100% authentic dishes from Thailand, Cambodia, Laos, Indonesia, Malaysia and Vietnam.

 Sam says all of the dishes were things she grew up eating in her Laotian home, and she refined her dishes and skills while traveling.
 Her fiancé Kevin is Cambodian.
 You can totally taste the passion and love that goes into their cooking.
 The food is beautiful and delicious.
 Sam will happily walk you through the menu to determine the appropriate spice level for your palate.